AscendantDesign/Scaffold/README.md

     happened.
 In this application, the event element is more specialized than that and is the handler and/or repeater for something that has happened.
-This system also has a type of element, known as a trigger, that is responsible for the the signals that cause the events.
+This system also has a type of element, known as a trigger, that is responsible for the signals that cause the events.
     Events might be triggered directly from system events such as clicking or moving the mouse, or by trigger elements defined by the designer.
 Any event can have multiple trigger inputs, and any event can also repeat its trigger signal to multiple other elements capable of receiving trigger signals, either before or after the local handling of the event in question has been completed.